 2The Lord gave Jehoiakim king of Judah into his hand, with part of the vessels of the house of God, and he carried them into the land of Shinar to the house of his god, and he brought the vessels into the treasure house of his god.

-3The king spoke to Ashpenaz the chief of his eunuchs, that he should bring some of the children of Israel, both from the royal seed and from the nobility,
+3The king spoke to Ashpenaz the chief of his eunuchs, to bring some of the people of Israel, both from the royal seed and from the nobility,

 4youths in whom there was no blemish, but good-looking, and skillful in all wisdom, and endowed with knowledge, and quick to understand, and such as had ability to stand in the king’s palace; and that he should teach them the language and literature of the Chaldeans.

 5The king appointed for them a daily portion from the king’s choice food and from the wine that he drank, and appointed that they were to be nourished three years, that at the end of them they were to stand before the king.